Table of Contents

 A common use case is with DelegatingHandler.
 Here, you can parameterize the HttpRequestMessage:

-internal class HedgingHandler : DelegatingHandler
+internal sealed class HedgingHandler : DelegatingHandler

 {